Lou34964/College-Football-Manager/README.md

 A desktop application for managing college football seasons, teams, rankings, and coaching careers.
 Designed to simulate the experience of running a college football program, tracking stats, team changes, and bowl outcomes over multiple years.

+NOTE: If you have issues runing the app please report it in the issues tab.

 ## 🛠 Tech Stack

 - C#